carbon-language/carbon-lang/README.md

 -   Modern OS platforms, hardware architectures, and environments
 -   Interoperability with and migration from existing C++ code

-While many languages share subsets of these goals, what distinguishes Carbon is their combination.
+While many languages share subsets of these goals, their combination distinguishes Carbon.

 We also have explicit _non-goals_ for Carbon, notably including:

 -   A stable
     [application binary interface](https://en.wikipedia.org/wiki/Application_binary_interface)
     (ABI) for the entire language and library
--   Perfect backwards or forwards compatibility
+-   Perfect backward or forwards compatibility

-Our detailed [goals](/docs/project/goals.md) document fleshes out these ideas and provides a deeper view into our goals for the Carbon project and language.
+Our detailed [goals](/docs/project/goals.md) document fleshes out these ideas and provides a deeper view into our plans for the Carbon project and language.

 ## Project status